 - 01326 213730

 Falmouth's Creative Events Management course has entrepreneurship and employability at its heart.
-Based in the Academy of Music and Theatre Arts (AMATA), we offer an alternative approach to the conventional business school approach.
-With a 96% rating for student satisfaction (NSS 2015), you'll design and deliver live events in a variety of settings to develop the skills you need to produce memorable events.
+Based in the Academy of Music and Theatre Arts (AMATA) we offer an alternative to the conventional business school approach.

-The course prepares you to manage a wide variety of innovative events from music festivals to special events, touring performances to fashion shows.
+The course prepares you to design and deliver a wide variety of innovative events from music festivals to special events, and touring performances to fashion shows.
 We'll equip you with creative approaches for product launches, conferences, exhibitions, weddings and corporate events.

-- Designing and delivering a range of events, on and off campus
+- Designing and delivering live events, on and off campus

 - Tailored learning for your chosen career

-- Live projects and placements with local and national organisations, practitioners and the media
+- Live projects, site visits & placements with local and national organisations

-- Visiting expertise from a range of industry experts, helping you build essential networks in industry
+- Visiting industry experts, to help you build essential networks

 How the course is taught

-This is a practice-led course, blending experiential process with essential theory, and taught by experienced event practitioners.
-You'll work on live briefs, projects and events, supported by expert visiting speakers and specialist staff at The Performance Centre.
+This practice-led course, blends experiential process with essential theory.
+You'll work on live briefs, projects and events, taught by experienced event practitioners, specialist staff at AMATA and expert visiting speakers.

-Project work will be supported by lectures, seminars, workshops, professional experience and tutorials, to ensure you're inspired, engaged and supported to develop well-informed, safe professional practices.
+Project work is supported by lectures, seminars, workshops, professional experience and tutorials, to ensure you're inspired, engaged and supported to develop well-informed, safe professional practices.
 You can focus your individual work to specialise in your area of interest.
-This allows you to develop your own tailored pathway towards your chosen career or postgraduate destination, while benefiting from interdisciplinary opportunities and collaboration including shared cultural modules.
+This allows you to develop your own tailored pathway towards your chosen career or postgraduate destination, while benefitting from interdisciplinary opportunities.

 What you'll do